Naypyidaw: Costs and issues

-One estimate puts the cost in the range of $3–4 billion USD although only part of this estimate is for cash spending because non-cash investments were also reportedly involved in supporting the construction effort.
+One estimate puts the cost in the range of $3–4 billion USD, although only part of this estimate is for cash spending because non-cash investments were also reportedly involved in supporting the construction effort.

 There is now continual travel by vehicles along the 300 km highway from Yangon to Naypyidaw, which is four lanes for most of the way.
 There are relatively few vehicles for much of the time on the road.
 Most trucks traveling north from Yangon to Naypyidaw and Mandalay are prohibited from using the highway.
 The Asian Development Bank has estimated that allowing more trucks onto the road would save over $100 million per year in reduced traveling time and other savings.
 There are plans to turn the road into a six-lane highway for greater safety.

 The proportion of housing that meets expatriate needs is limited because the majority of existing apartments are for government employees.

 In popular culture

 In March 2014, Naypyidaw was one of the locations featured on the British motoring TV show Top Gear during a two-part special event in Myanmar.

-In 2018, Naypyidaw was on the TV show Dark Tourist.
+In 2018, Naypyidaw was featured on the TV show Dark Tourist.